Deepnote's year in review: 2021

-This year, we’ve doubled in size and welcomed amazing engineers, designers, researchers and operators.
+This year we doubled in size and welcomed amazing engineers, designers, researchers, and operators.
 We are now all over the world, but mostly in San Francisco and Prague.

-In 2021, our community has grown to over 4,700 community members across 12 timezones.
-We’ve built a ton of educational content, held 5 community competitions and a number of webinars and events, like our Deepnote for Education conference.
-We are infinitely grateful to every one of you that contributes back to the community by asking questions, showcasing your projects and wins and sharing what you’ve learnt with others.
+Our community grew to over 4,700 members across 12 timezones in 2021.
+We’ve built a ton of educational content and held five community competitions, as well as a number of webinars and events, such as our Deepnote for Education conference.
+We are infinitely grateful to every one of you that contributes back to the community by asking questions, showcasing your projects and wins, and sharing what you’ve learned with others.

-In 2021, the key themes of our product development were improving our collaborative interface for data teams, doubling down on integrations so that Deepnote plays well with the rest of your stack, making SQL the first-class citizen of Deepnote and finally, enabling teams to easily present their work and build notebooks into interactive data apps and dashboards.
+In 2021, the key themes of our product development were improving our collaborative interface for data teams, doubling down on integrations so that Deepnote plays well with the rest of your stack, making SQL a first-class citizen of Deepnote, and enabling teams to easily present their work and build notebooks into interactive data apps and dashboards.

 Here’s a quick rundown of what we’ve built in 2021: